 Acknowledgement of the guests (especially those who have travelled a long distance)

 - Clubs and society memberships

-When giving a eulogy remember to:
+When you’re giving a eulogy remember to:

-- Speak slowly.
+Speak slowly.
 Everyone wants to hear the words you have prepared.

-- Pause.
+Pause for thought.
 There may be certain points in the eulogy that deserve a moment of silence for contemplation, or if a particular story makes the audience laugh.